“You see that?” Desmond asks quietly as he adjusts the gun on his shoulder.

 As I finish eating, I thank him for teaching me to hunt and sharing so many foods and places with me.
 After a pause, he replies:

 “Eva, I am your brother, and you are my sister.
 We hunt to share.”

 Returning to the river of his childhood memories, Greg Benchwick finds himself in the captain’s seat at last.

 Sometimes the best thing you can do during travel is exactly what you do at home.

-From budgeting guides to how to explore the outback, World Nomads share their top insider’s tips to help you travel smarter in Australia.
+From budget tips to exploring the remote Outback, we share our top tips to help you travel smarter around Australia.